 Does Lemon Water Help Muscle Growth?

-Lemon water can help with muscle growth as adequate hydration is required to perform well at the gym and provide adequate training stimulus.
+Lemon water can help with muscle growth as adequate hydration is required to perform well at the gym and provide a good training stimulus.

-Therefore, lemon water can help with one aspect of muscle growth; however to build muscle you need to combine the adequate training stimulus with sufficient protein and calories.
+Therefore, lemon water can help with one aspect of muscle growth, but you must combine the adequate training stimulus with sufficient protein and calories to build muscle.

 Lemon Water Recipe for Bodybuilders